PostgreSQL Sync Replication: 3 Easy Methods

-One of the most important features that PostgreSQL provides is the streaming replication feature which can be used to set up PostgreSQL Sync Replication.
-You can set up different replicated cluster configurations in different ways for different uses.
-In this article, you will learn about PostgreSQL Sync Replication, its importance, and more about 2 different types of PostgreSQL Sync Replication.
+With the help of this feature, you can set up different replicated cluster configurations in different ways for different uses.
+In this article, you will answer questions like how Postgres can sync two databases, how to PostgreSQL sync database, its importance, and more about two different types of PostgreSQL sync replication.

 Methods to Set Up PostgreSQL Sync Replication

-Data replication, needless to say, is one of the most significant processes in RDBMS.
-You can perform the PostgreSQL Sync Replication using the following 3 methods:
+Data replication is one of the most significant processes in RDBMS.
+You can perform the PostgreSQL sync two databases replication using the following three methods:

 As the process is asynchronous, there is a minor delay which can usually cause a minor data loss in case of a server crash.
 The delay is however very minute, typically under one second assuming the standby is strong enough to bear the load.
 To make sure that the data loss is minimum, archive_timeout is required but with streaming replication, there is no need to call up this function.